 Sediment and sedimentary rock were recovered from the seafloor to 1415.35 mbsf in eight holes (U1480A-U1480H).
-Within this interval, beneath the sedimentary cover, igneous extrusive and intrusive rocks are interbedded with volcaniclastic sediments and then underlain by a thin interval (1415.35-1431.63 mbsf) of basaltic crustal rock of the igneous basement.
+At the base of this interval, beneath the sedimentary cover, igneous extrusive and intrusive rocks are interbedded with volcaniclastic sediments.
+This is underlain by a thin interval (1415.35-1431.63 mbsf) of basaltic crustal rock of the igneous basement.
 The sediments represent a Late Cretaceous to Recent deep-marine sedimentary cover that accumulated between the NER and the Sunda subduction zone.